 Dosage for severe aplastic anemia with immunosuppressive therapy

-Dosage for severe aplastic anemia that’s refractory
+Dosage for severe aplastic anemia that is refractory

 Your doctor will typically adjust the dosage every 2 weeks based on your platelet count.
-The maximum recommended dosage for this condition is 150 mg once a day.
+The maximum recommended dosage for this condition is 150 mg once per day.
 If Promacta doesn’t seem to be helping you after 16 weeks, your doctor will likely have you stop the treatment.

 Pediatric dosage